When you are looking to buy a car and considering getting a loan, it is always best to be prepared.

-The importance of doing your homework before purchasing a car cannot be overstated.
+The importance of doing your homework before purchasing a car or seeking a car loan approval cannot be overstated.
 First, read up and get advice about the type of car you want.
 Take into account how often you will use it and what it will be used for, and questions around fuel economy, reliability and price are paramount.
 Expert car review sites or similar credible sources can be a good resource to obtain independent advice and aid your research!

 Before approaching a lender, make sure you understand your current and projected financial situations – consider your existing debt, if you are likely to make other large purchases in the near future; and how that will affect what you can afford to put towards a car loan.
 Following that, determine whether you can afford to meet the car’s monthly repayments, along with registration, stamp duty, and all the other costs that go into buying and maintaining a car.